nils-hamel/protected-digital-identity/README.md

 * I randomly choose one of my active email address to send you the signature
 * You check the signature with my public key and your original random file

-> Note : it is important that the random file remains secret during the procedure and to delete it after in order to avoid to use it again.
+Notes : it is important that the random file remains secret during the procedure and to delete it after in order to avoid to use it again.
 In addition, 32-bytes long random file is a reasonable value under which you should not go - but keep it sufficiantly small depending on the size of your RSA keys.

 ## Verification : Sneaky Procedure

-...
+This second verification procedure, more complicated for someone in the middle of us, is a variation of the first one and works almost the same.
+The only difference is in the usage of email addresses for the verification.

+In the first procedure, you randomly choose one of my active email address to send my your encrypted random file.
+In this procedure, instead of using your email address to send my the encrypted file, you create and random and temporary email address - using the available service on the web - and use it to send me the encrypted file.

+In the first procedure, I choose one of my active email address to send you the signature of the random file I decrypted and signed with my private key.
+In this procedure, I also use a random temporary email address to send you back the signature on your original address email.

+The rest of the procedure remains the same.

+Summary of the procedure :

+* You create a 32-bytes random file and encrypt it with my public key
+* You create a random and temporary email address
+* You randomly choose one of my active email address to send me the encrypted random file using your temporary address
+* I decrypt the file using my private key
+* I sign the decrypted random file with my private key
+* I create and random and temporary email address to send you the signature
+* You check the signature with my public key and your original random file

+The notes made on the first procdure apply for this second procedure.

 # License and Copyrights